kailash-manasarovar/statement/docs/next-batch.md

 1. November 22 - when my Hanuman figure pops out of my bag on a walk with the British ladies and everyone's interested...Trish is standing to one side reporting back.
 She has been instructed to report back on everything I do because they know I am a CIA intuitive.
 1. Hanuman's entry into this story early on was remarkable, and he has never left me for a second.
 It was even earlier than I thought too.
 October 2019 with guruji in Rishikesh (is that was lady at 2. wanted to hear about?)

+### Jan-May 2023

+- Is this the moment to tell them about the impressions I was doing of her when walking through the tunnel on my way home from the conservatory, totally high, and probably just dosed up with a sedative kicking in.
+- There'll be footage of that.
+- I can still feel my face going into that position...
+I never knew what that was all about, hadn't a clue.
+Just a simple servant of the Lord.

 ### May 2023

 1. May 2023: The lives of others.
 The message in the tweet (if you translate it) is astonishing.
 I can't believe I missed it all, it was so obvious.
 I guess this is proof I was totally out of my mind on herbs, drugs, hallucinogens, whatever.
 And, I guess many of the tweets I have posted in this police statement must be similarly breathtaking.